unity3d-jp/StreamingImageSequence/Documentation~/en/FeaturePlayingSequentialImages.md

 ## Folder Tradeoffs

-The behaviour of [StreamingImageSequencePlayableAsset](#streamingimagesequenceplayableasset) differs based on where the images are stored.
+The behaviour of [StreamingImageSequencePlayableAsset](#streamingimagesequenceplayableasset) differs based on the folder where the images are stored.
 Please refer to the following table for more details.

 |                                   | Outside Unity Project                      | Inside Assets, outside StreamingAssets                 | Inside StreamingAssets|
 | --------------------------------- | ------------------------------------------ | ------------------------------------------------------ | ------------------ |